Discover wonderful places to eat, including Michelin-starred restaurants, when you stay at these DC hotels.

 CAMBRiA Suites is a boutique, all-suite hotel found in the Shaw neighborhood.
 A stay here positions you near a burgeoning dining scene, as Shaw has emerged as a culinary hub over the last few years.
 Standouts include Convivial, Supra and the Michelin-starred duo of Kinship and Métier, housed in the same building.
 Make sure to take a stroll through Blagden Alley.

 There’s much to love about this Park Hyatt, from its deluxe guestrooms with American folk art touches to its indoor spa and pool.
-However, foodies will be most delighted by the on-site Blue Duck Tavern, a Michelin-starred restaurant that serves breakfast, lunch and dinner.
+However, foodies will be most delighted by the on-site Blue Duck Tavern, an award-winning restaurant that serves breakfast, lunch and dinner.
 Exquisite seasonal fare is lovingly prepared in an open kitchen.
 We highly suggest you stick around for dessert – the apple pie is pure joy.

 While Kellogg caters to conferences, its renovated guest rooms mean a comfortable stay awaits any kind of visitor.
 The hotel rests in NoMa, an on-the-rise neighborhood that is home to one of the city’s ultimate foodie havens, Union Market.
 Inside, you’ll discover food stalls and informal restaurants in a bazaar-like setting unlike anything else in the city.
 Masseria, Chef Nicholas Stafenelli’s Michelin-starred Italian restaurant, and O-Ku, an inventive sushi spot, are also nearby.